“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “I thought you put it pretty good.”

-“Seemed like the right thing to do at the time.”
+“Ditto.”
 Matlock straightened his glasses and looked out over the city.

 “See those lights?”
 Thackeray pointed east.
 “The harbor.
-A mile south is the fish market that supplies this whole area.
+A mile south is the wholesale fish market that supplies this whole area.
 I’ll take you down there some morning.
 It’s quite the sight.”

 Matlock smiled.
 “I think I’m going to like Odawara.”

-“Ten-oh-four,” said Thackeray, “time to get on home.”
+“Ten-oh-four,” said Thackeray.
+“Let’s get on home.”

 After hours, now, the commuter platforms were strangely empty.
 Trains arrived only twice each hour, overworked businessmen evaporated slowly into the night.
 A solitary ticket taker guarded the turnstiles.
 The cops stood in front of the koban watching the world go by.